 The County Comprehensive Plan states the importance of providing and maintaining a regional transportation system of bicycle/pedestrian pathways throughout the County for both recreational and utilitarian trips.
 The plan states that the county's role in providing for bicycle travel is to provide a link between municipal and state bikeway networks.
 The plan states that "accommodation of pedestrians and bicycles is very important to the County", and that "the County will encourage multi-modal forms of transportation wherever feasible."
+This document has not been adopted by the City Council and is not part of the Saint Paul Comprehensive Plan.

-4.7 MnDOT Planning and Policy Context
+4.4 MnDOT Planning and Policy Context